-Despite the overwhelming amount of news articles on this topic, there is no clear scientific evidence of a connection between (repeated) brain injuries and dementia.
-In fact, a recent study shows that head injury is not a risk factor for developing Alzheimer's disease at all.
+Despite the huge number of news articles on this topic, there is not much clear scientific evidence of a direct connection between (repeated) brain injuries and dementia.
+One large study published in 2015 found that head injury is not a risk factor for developing Alzheimer’s disease at all.

-A condition that is also frequently mentioned in the media, is chronic traumatic encephalopathy (CTE).
-CTE is thought to be a neurodegenerative illness associated with head injury.
+A condition that is frequently mentioned in the media is chronic traumatic encephalopathy (CTE).
+CTE is a pattern of changes in brain cells thought to be a neurodegenerative condition associated with head injury.
 However, to date it is unknown how common CTE is, what it is exactly and whether it is an illness at all.

 That being said, it is very common for people with a mild head injury to experience difficulties remembering and concentrating.
 These are not signs of brain damage.
 Unlike dementia, where symptoms get worse over time, cognitive symptoms after a head injury usually get better over time.